-Hypoallergenic detergents are ones that are manufactured with no or fewer allergens when compared to regular detergents.
+Hypoallergenic detergents are manufactured with either no allergens or fewer allergens than regular detergents.

-These allergens and irritants are usually fragrances, dyes, and other harsh chemicals.
-The offending chemicals tend to be ones that are designed to remain in the garments after the rinse cycle has finished.
+Allergens and irritants include fragrances, dyes, and other harsh chemicals.
+The offending chemicals tend to be those that are designed to remain in the garments after the rinse cycle has finished, for example fragrances.

-The lack or reduced amount of these chemicals means that hypoallergenic detergents are much more gentle on sensitive skin and less likely to cause problems for people with allergies.
+The lack or reduced amount of these chemicals in hypoallergenic detergents means that they are much more gentle on sensitive skin are and less likely to cause problems for people with allergies.